 So let’s not keep you waiting!
-Let us introduce to you and give you a glimpse of the +34 most beautiful cities to visit in Germany.
+Let us introduce to you the +34 most beautiful cities to visit in Germany.

 Heidelberg is one of the best-preserved romantic cities in Germany.
 And we are talking about love, even though it is a lovely place, but about the Romantik era of German philosophy and literature.
 There was a circle of famous poets.

 With a students flair around (it has the oldest German University), the city has much more to offer:

 a castle, a beautiful old town, and one of the most known medieval markets fairs.
 The Neckar River flows gracefully through the city.

 There is no wonder why the song “I lost my heart in Heidelberg” was written.

 Ladenburg is located in the heart of “Kurpfalz” (electoral palatine) filled with medieval buildings, art galleries, and bars.

 Also, there are several museums with a great history to discover.

 Before planning your visit to Ladenburg and other delightful cities, don’t forget to check out our best cities to visit in Germany map at the end of this guide